GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: The CNN method

-CNNs mimic the biological perception mechanism, hence they are representative algorithms of deep learning.
+CNN, which mimic the biological perception mechanism, is one of the representative deep learning algorithms.
 Depending on whether labels are provided for the training data, this learning process can be supervised or unsupervised.
-Supervised learning can infer a function from the labeled training data.
-These data are composed of input objects (usually vectors) and desired output values (labeled targets).
+Supervised learning can infer a function from the labelled training data.
+These data are composed of input objects (usually vectors) and desired output values (labelled targets).

-The simple idea behind the GaLNets is that one can input the galaxy images to the CNN and requires it to output the S{\' e}rsic parameters, having the CNN learned how labeled profiles would look like in images with the same noise/background structure and seeing of real observed galaxies.
+The simple idea behind the GaLNets is that one can input the galaxy images into the CNNs and requires them to output the S{\' e}rsic parameters, having the CNN learn how labelled profiles would look like in images with the same noise/background structure and seeing of real observed galaxies.
 However, especially for ground-based data, besides the intrinsic degeneracies among the S{\' e}rsic parameters in Eq. \ref{eq:sersic} (see e.g. \citealt{Trujillo2001MNRAS}), there are some further degeneracies among these latter and the PSF (see e.g. \citealt{Trujillo+01_II_PSF}).
 As a very intuitive example, one can think of the intrinsic galaxy axis ratio.
 The PSF is, by definition, rounder than a flattened galaxy, hence the effect of the atmosphere on the 2D light distribution (i.e. a 2D convolution) produces as a net effect a rounder galaxy.
 The higher the seeing in arcsecs (which is measured by the full-width-at-half-maximum, FWHM), the rounder the observed galaxy is.
 Without the knowledge of the PSFs, the prediction from the CNN could be biased toward lower axis ratios (i.e. rounder shapes).

-In this work, we want to explore 1) how does a CNN perform if only galaxy images labeled with the corresponding true intrinsic parameters are used in the training phase, and 2) how is a CNN improved if, together with the galaxy image, the corresponding 2D model of the local PSF is also inputted.
+In this work, we want to explore 1) how does a CNN perform if only galaxy images labelled with the corresponding true intrinsic parameters are used in the training phase, and 2) how is a CNN improved if, together with the galaxy image, the corresponding 2D model of the local PSF is also inputted.